Image generation

 denoising steps.

 Height and width: You can generate images at different aspect ratios.
-Image dimensions must be a multiple of 16 and are automatically scaled to a multiple of 16 if an incompatible integer is provided.
+Image dimensions must be a multiple of 16 and at least 128 pixels in each dimension.

 Steps: steps has the greatest effect on generation time.